CircleCI-Public/config-preview-sdk/docs/executors.md

       - run: echo outside the executor
 ```

-In the above example the executor `my-executor` is passed as the single value of the key `executor`.
+In the above example, the executor `my-executor` is passed as the single value of the key `executor`.
 Alternatively, you can pass `my-executor` as the value of a `name` key under `executor` -- this method is primarily employed when passing parameters to executor invocations (see below):

 ```yaml
 jobs: